 Group Psychotherapy:

-I am currently accepting members for a chronic illness psychotherapy group, scheduled to begin in October 2023.
-This interpersonal process group will be tailored to individuals in their 20s through 40s who are living with chronic illness or chronic pain.
-The group will focus on learning skills to relate to illness differently, building self compassion, providing peer support and processing feelings around a new or longstanding medical diagnosis.
+Chronic Illness: I currently facilitate an open, ongoing chronic illness psychotherapy group.
+This interpersonal process group is tailored to individuals in their 20s through 40s who are living with chronic illness or chronic pain.
+The group focuses on learning skills to relate to illness differently, building self compassion, providing peer support and processing feelings around a new or longstanding medical diagnosis.
 Please contact me directly to learn more about the group and see if it might be a good fit for you.

 Through empathic listening and supportive feedback, I utilize a strengths-based approach to create a safe environment that encourages the process of change.
 We will work together to explore and understand individual changes you would like to make in order to reduce suffering, increase insight, and generally lead to a more fulfilling life.